Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining Tasks/Frequent Patterns and Association Rules.md

 - **frequent itemset** is an **itemset** that satisfies the **minimum support** threshold.
 # Frequent Itemset Challenge
 - Mining frequent itemsets in a **large database** often generates an absurd amount itemsets that satisify minimum **support** (especially if it is set to a low value)
-- *Why?* if an itemset is frequent, then every subset of it is also frequent
+- *Why?* if an itemset is frequent, then every subset of it is also frequent.
+- Say we got an frequent itemset of 100 items,
 # Applications
 ## Market Basket Analysis
 - this is the process of customer buying habits by finding associations between the different items that customers place in their “shopping baskets".